 Mini Interview Series: Nest Out West Owner, Cait Pappas

-We interviewed Interior designer and photographer, Cait Pappas, on everything from decorating rooms to apartment horror stories.
-Cait is the owner of Nest Out West which is a home-styling and photography company that she and her husband run out of Denver, CO.
-They do everything from E-styling, all the way to actually buying furniture for clients, depending on the customer’s preference and budget.
-Check out Nest Out West to spruce up your living spaces!
+We interviewed Interior Designer and Photographer, Cait Pappas, on topics that range from decorating rooms to apartment horror stories.
+Cait owns Nest Out West, a home-styling and photography company that she and her husband run out of Denver, CO.
+They can perform any styling service, such as E-styling or choosing and buying furniture for clients, depending on the customer’s preference and budget.
+Check out Nest Out West to spruce up your living spaces.

-If you’re looking to rent an apartment, and use these tips and tricks, reach out to AptAmigo.
-We’ll help find your dream place in no time, so you can get to the fun part.
-If you’re already looking around, check out our touring checklist to help narrow down your options.
-Then, once you’re all settled in we’ve got you covered with a step-by-step on how to unpack in one day!
+If you’re looking to rent an apartment where you can use these tips and tricks, reach out to AptAmigo.
+We’ll find your dream place in no time, so you can get to the fun decorating part.
+If you already started looking, check out our touring checklist to narrow down your options.
+Then, once you arrive, get settled in fast with our step-by-step guide on how to unpack in one day.

-What was a small transformation that you did to your apartment/house that ended up making a big difference?
+What was a small transformation that you made to your apartment or house that ended up making a big difference?

 “I’ll share two things, but they’re both from our first house, which you can find if you scroll down past March 2019 in my IG feed.